 As mentioned, CCHM's classical homeopathy program offers classes on weekends as well as certain weekdays for clinic.
 This schedule allows the flexibility for our students to continue their full time employment during their training.

 Yes, almost all of our students work full time and at least half of them have families.

 You can have a wonderful, fulfilling career as a homeopath.
 Whether it is a clinical practice, teaching or research that attracts you, the avenues are endless.
 Many homeopaths open their own general practice after graduation.
 Some work with other alternative practitioners in a complementary clinic.

 Governmental financial assistance (e.g. Ontario Student Assistance Plan, OSAP) for students of homeopathy is not available.
-As we are in the process of regulation right now, this may change in the years to come.

 In the absence of governmental financial assistance, CCHM offers installment plans to ease the financial burden for students.
 Some students have obtained loans from their personal financial institutions.
 Students typically work to support themselves and this is the reason for part-time weekend classes.